 Do you have an ambitious goal of visiting all 1121 UNESCO sites in the world?
 If so, consider checking out the 8 World Heritage Sites in Vietnam.
 There are currently 5 cultural, 2 natural, and 1 mixed (that has both cultural and natural aspects) UNESCO (United Nations Educational, Scientific and Cultural Organization) recognized sites.

 We reached out to our favorite travel bloggers (also known as “UNESCO World Heritage Sites chaser”) to showcase the 8 incredible UNESCO World Heritage Sites in Vietnam.
 Our list is organized by the site’s location from north to south Vietnam.
-Each section has information on the site, how to get there, and the admission cost.
+Each section has information on the site, how to get there with various transportation options, and the admission cost.
 Although we’re living and traveling through Vietnam, we haven’t had the chance to visit all the sites yet.

 UNESCO has rigorous selection criteria as all sites must provide an incredible value to visitors.
 What we like about the UNESCO sites in Vietnam is that they provide a well-rounded experience from the historic cities to the jaw-dropping landscape views.
 It’s a wonderful opportunity to learn more about Vietnam.